Plant Grass Alternatives

 Most people know it’s not good for the lawn to mow it when it's wet.
 The wheels of the mower can dig into the soft earth and gouge your lawn.
 But mowing when it's wet will also take longer, because the mower won’t perform as efficiently—or cut as evenly.
 Always wait until the grass is dry, and the task will go more quickly.

-Replacing a section of your lawn with a wildflower meadow is an environmentally friendly and beautiful way to reduce the time spent mowing turfgrass.
+Replacing a section of your lawn with a wildflower garden is an environmentally friendly and beautiful way to reduce the time spent mowing turfgrass.
 A wildflower meadow not only needs no mowing, it also needs no fertilizing or watering, except in cases of extreme drought.
 Just mow it once a year and enjoy a beautiful view and a source of cut flowers all season long.

 Maintain Your Mower